niarfee/shoe-shop-api-laravel-ddd-hexagonal-architecture/CONTRIBUTING.md

 If the change is only documentation or minor styling, tests may not be necessary.

+## Branch Retention Policy

+We value a complete and transparent Git history.
+To support this, merged branches are **not deleted by default**, including `feature/*`, `fix/*`, and other topic branches.

+### Rationale

+- ✅ Allows full traceability of past work.
+- ✅ Makes it easy to revisit the context of specific changes.
+- ✅ Ensures a clear history aligned with the Git Flow model.

+### Merge Strategy

+We use the **Merge commit** strategy when merging pull requests.
+This retains the full history of commits and clearly shows when branches were integrated.\
+If a pull request contains a single commit, we still use a merge commit to keep a consistent project history.

 ---

 Thank you for helping us keep the project clean and organized!